-Analytical Skills - The candidate must have analytical skills to deconstruct information to get the conclusions.
-It consists of logical thinking, critical thinking, etc.
+Analytical Skills - The candidate must have analytical skills to deconstruct information to get conclusions.
+It consists of logical thinking, and critical thinking.

 Attention to detail - It is the ability that helps to achieve accuracy while completing a given task.
-Most of the time, candidates have these skills on their resume.
+Most of the time, candidates have these skills on their resumes.

 Course Curriculum for Anthropology

 The course deals with teaching the students the way a human behaves, and their differences.
 They are taught how a human behaves, how is the psychology and based on that the topics are covered by them.
 The course gives a deep knowledge of everything related to Humans.
 The topic covered in this course is the history of the development of human beings.
 The basic thing is they not only study human society but also how a human being evolves.

 Popular Anthropology Entrance Exams in India